Course

 - individual versus collective risk

-- conceptual versus empirical topics in societal safety and security
+- conceptual versus empirical perspectives on societal safety and security

 Additionally, the course focuses on understanding risk, safety, and security in various institutional and organizational contexts.
-This includes discussions on human behavior, the operation of technological systems, and the role of regulation and social institutions.
-It also involves in-depth discussions on approaches to major contemporary crises and challenges, such as climate change and digitalization.
+This includes discussions of human behavior, the governance of technological systems, and the regulation of social institutions.
+It also involves in-depth analyses of major contemporary crises and challenges, such as climate change and digitalization.

 Learning outcome